OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

 - The "Don't show me this message again" option appears in the preprocessing dialog only if there are no user input options configured, such as reporting options or a text box.
 If your manifest also specifies user input options, they will be shown in the dialog instead.
 - The option to suppress the preprocessing dialog is applied on a per-machine and per-platform basis.
-- After suppressing the preprocessing dialog, if a user reports a message and has the [Reading Pane](https://support.microsoft.com/office/2fd687ed-7fc4-4ae3-8eab-9f9b8c6d53f0) turned on, a progress notification is shown on the message while it's being processed.If the Reading Pane is turned off, no progress notification is shown.
+- After suppressing the preprocessing dialog, if a user reports a message and has the [Reading Pane](https://support.microsoft.com/office/2fd687ed-7fc4-4ae3-8eab-9f9b8c6d53f0) turned on, a progress notification is shown on the message while it's being processed.
+If the Reading Pane is turned off, no progress notification is shown.

     :::image type="content" source="../images/spam-reporting-progress-notification.png" alt-text="The progress notification shown after reporting a message while the Reading Pane is turned on.":::